-Nowitzki will certainly be in the Naismith Memorial Basketball Hall of Fame in Springfield, Massachusetts when his career is over, but he tops this prestigious list of eight players who spent their entire careers with the same team and for over 15 seasons.
+Nowitzki will certainly be in the Naismith Memorial Basketball Hall of Fame in Springfield, Massachusetts in the coming years, but he tops this prestigious list of eight players who spent their entire careers with the same team and for over 15 seasons.

 T-6.
 John Havlicek (16 Seasons, Boston Celtics)

 One of the most decorated players the game has ever seen and No. 7 overall pick in the 1962 NBA Draft, Hondo notched over 26,000 points, 8,000 rebounds, and 6,000 assists in his 16 years with the Celtics.
 The 6-foot-5 Havlicek’s No. 17 jersey was immediately retired when he hung up the sneakers for good after eight NBA championships and 13 NBA All-Star Game appearances.
 He will forever be considered one of the greatest players of all time.

 T-6.
 Manu Ginobili (16 Seasons, San Antonio Spurs)

 After a strong career abroad, Ginobili was selected with the No. 57 overall pick in the 1999 NBA Draft.
 Turns out, the 6-foot-6 shooting guard would be one of the biggest steals in NBA Draft in history.
 Not only did Ginobili play for 16 seasons, the Argentina native also helped the Spurs win four NBA championships before retiring in 2018.